-Yet the way Face the Music begins is certainly misleading, with the minute-and-a-half intro of “Fire on High” containing everything from a chanting church choir performing Handel’s “Messiah” to a backward message courtesy of drummer Bev Bevan, who declares, "The music is reversible, but time is not.
+Yet the way Face the Music begins is certainly misleading, with the minute-and-a-half intro of “Fire on High” containing everything from a chanting church choir performing Handel’s “Messiah” to a backward message courtesy of drummer Bev Bevan: "The music is reversible, but time is not.
 Turn back.
 Turn back.
 Turn back.
 Turn back."
 Along with similar uses of the technique sprinkled throughout Face the Music, these reversed snippets were clearly a shot at allegations that Eldorado's title track included backward Satanic messages.

-It’s no secret that the biggest influence on ELO frontman Jeff Lynne was the Beatles.
-He created the group with the purpose of filling the void left in the wake of the 1970 breakup of the Fab Four.
 But Lynne went in the opposite direction of his idols; he initially focused on the experimental elements the Beatles tried out on their later albums and then built a collection of songs that made for a more streamlined work deeper into the band’s career.

-Perhaps that’s why, at first, ELO turned off so many U.K. listeners, who required more immediacy than patience when it came to new music; in the U.S., fans were more open to alternative sounds, including the country-rock boom that was popular at the time.
+Perhaps that’s why, at first, ELO turned off so many U.K. listeners, who required more immediacy than patience when it came to new music.
+In the U.S., fans were more open to alternative sounds, including the country-rock boom that was popular at the time.

 “Fire on High,” despite a prog opening, quickly blossoms into a driving and sprawling shot of brilliance with frenetic acoustic and soaring electric guitars coupled with Bevan’s phenomenal drumming, which was featured more prominently in the mix this time.

 To open the record with something so distinct and insurmountable wasn’t so much a sign of things to come as it was an indication of the zigs and zags Face the Music makes during its 36 minutes.
-“Evil Woman” became ELO’s biggest hit to date, not-so-coincidentally referencing the Beatles’ “Fixing a Hole” in its first verse; “Strange Magic” -- a ballad that crept into the Top 20 -- followed.
+“Evil Woman” became ELO’s biggest hit to date, not-so-coincidentally referencing the Beatles’ “Fixing a Hole” in its first verse; “Strange Magic” – a ballad that crept into the Top 20 – followed.